dmarx/obsidian_vault/Bottomless Science.md

   - stub
   - 2hi4this
 ---
-Scientific knowledge comprises knowledge taken at discrete slices of the [[Renormalization Group]] over [[observable phenomena]] .
+Scientific knowledge comprises knowledge taken at discrete slices of the [[Renormalization Group Theory|Renormalization Group]] over [[observable phenomena]] .
 These are slices because observation always has to occur....

 actually, maybe i'm wrong.